ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Sell Order

-Once an order book is created, the next step is to create a sell order:
+After an order book is created, the next step is to create a sell order:

 ```bash
 interchanged tx dex send-sell-order [src-port] [src-channel] [amountDenom] [amount] [priceDenom] [price]